samuelastech/learn_git/README.md

-Repository only to learn and practice Git
+Repository only to learn and practice Git principles